jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 There will be a new folder created with the name parameter.
 All files and assets embedded inside the package will be saved with full directory structure preserved.

+#### --extract-app-root

+This parameter is an alias for `--extract-where "./"`

+#### --extract-what

+String value.
+This parameter extends `-extract`.
+Followed by paths and/or masks separated with commas - enables partial extraction and in the same time defines which assets should be extractable:

+    > jx package helloworld.js --extract-what "*.node,*.txt"

+The default separator is a comma sign.
+However you may use any other character by setting special environment variable [JX_ARG_SEP](jxcore-utils.html#jxargsep).

+See also `extract.what` in [File structure](#file-structure).

+#### --extract-where

+String value.
+This parameter extends `-extract` and represents a folder name or path (relative to application root directory) where the contents should be extracted.

+For example:

+    > jx package helloworld.js --extract-where my_folder
+    > jx package helloworld.js --extract-where ./

+See also `extract.where` in [File structure](#file-structure).

 #### -library

 Boolean value.
 Default is `true`.
 See also [boolean values](#boolean-values).